Group Therapy

 4:00 - 5:30 pm

 Experiencing trauma can have ongoing effects, including symptoms such as difficulty concentrating or functioning in daily tasks; feeling afraid of something bad happening again; intrusive memories of the traumatic event; avoiding people/places/tasks that are reminders of the event; changes in sleep, appetite, and substance use; and difficulty forming and maintaining relationships.
 People who have experienced trauma often feel alone and as though nobody understands.
 This group will provide students who have experienced trauma the opportunity to feel supported and less alone and to learn strategies to cope with difficult symptoms.
+Students who attend the group can expect to learn information about trauma and gain insight into how trauma is affecting them; learn practical coping strategies to help manage emotions and troubling symptoms; consider new ways of thinking about the impact of trauma; and reduce social isolation and increase sense of belonging through the sharing of experiences in a safe and supportive environment.

 Wednesday

-Cultivating Compassion and Self-worth
+Cultivating Compassion and Self-Worth (Virtual)

 This 4-session structured group aims to provide a supportive space for students to gain knowledge and skills on how to extend compassion toward one's self in instances of perceived inadequacy, failure, or general suffering and garner an internal sense of being worthy of belonging, connection, and love.
 Members will be provided with tangible skills and tools on how to practice self-compassion and understanding how self-worth can impact well-being.
+Students who participate in this group will learn techniques to challenge perfectionism, increase positive self-talk, practice mindfulness, and cope with feelings of shame.

-3:00 - 4:30 pm
+4:30 - 5:30 pm

 Thursday